HansS/typescript-node-starter/README.md

-# typescript-starter
+# typescript-node-starter
-Starter template for TypeScript with VS Code
+Starter template for TypeScript for NodeJS with VS Code